Sean D. Murphy

-Sean David Murphy is an American international law scholar currently serving as the Manatt/Ahn Professor of International Law at the George Washington University Law School in Washington, D.C., where he has been teaching since 1998.
+Sean David Murphy is an American international law scholar and practitioner currently serving as the Manatt/Ahn Professor of International Law at the George Washington University Law School in Washington, D.C., where he has been teaching since 1998.
 His primary areas of scholarly research are public international law, foreign affairs and the Constitution of the United States, international organizations, international dispute settlement, and law of the sea.
 Murphy served for ten years on the Board of Editors of the American Journal of International Law and is a former president of the American Society of International Law.
-In 2016, the United Nations General Assembly re-elected Murphy to serve as a Member of the U.N.
-International Law Commission (ILC).
+He was elected twice by the United Nations General Assembly to serve as a Member of the U.N.
+International Law Commission (ILC) during 2012-2022.
 He was named by the ILC as Special Rapporteur for Crimes Against Humanity, a topic on which he has lectured widely.

-Prior to his arrival at George Washington University Law School in 1998, Murphy was a legal counselor at the Embassy of the United States, The Hague from 1995 to 1998; in this position, he argued several cases before the International Court of Justice and represented the U.S. government in matters before the International Criminal Tribunal for the former Yugoslavia.
+Prior to his arrival at George Washington University Law School in 1998, Murphy was the legal counselor at the Embassy of the United States, The Hague from 1995 to 1998; in this position, he argued several cases before the International Court of Justice (ICJ) and represented the U.S. government in matters before the International Criminal Tribunal for the former Yugoslavia.
 He also served as a staff attorney for the Legal Adviser of the Department of State (1987-1995).
 From 1985 to 1986, he was a law clerk for Senior Judge Thomas Aquinas Flannery of the United States District Court for the District of Columbia.
 He is a member of the Maryland bar.